yuanpengtu/SANM/README.md

 **Fig 1**.SANM framework

 # Training
+First you need to install dependencies by running pip install -r requirements.txt.

-First, please create a folder named <i>checkpoint</i> to store the results.
+Then, please create a folder named <i>checkpoint</i> to store the results.

 ```
 mkdir checkpoint